 Prep for the Future of IoT with These Words of Wisdom

-There are two versions of the future when it comes to security on the IoT.
+There are two versions of the future when it comes to IoT security.
 The first is an ecosystem that is overrun with vulnerabilities, leaving consumer and business customers at risk of a major breach.
 The second is a story about diligence and careful calculation—the need for builders to watch their security protocols like a hawk.

 Remember that when it comes to security, the majority of consumers—and even developers—are playing checkers.
 Meanwhile, hackers are playing chess.
 If you’re an engineer, how can you make sure that you’re multiple steps ahead?